GRAINS-U.S. wheat futures slide on Russian crop exports, U.N. grain talks

 By P.J.
 Huffstutter

-CHICAGO, May 18 (Reuters) - U.S. grains futures fell on Wednesday following a report about the United Nations' efforts to restore Ukraine grain shipments and as forecasts of ample Russian supplies added to the impact on sentiment of expectations high prices will curb demand.
+CHICAGO, May 18 (Reuters) - U.S. wheat futures fell sharply on Wednesday following a report about United Nations efforts to restore Ukraine grain shipments and as forecasts of ample Russian supplies added to the impact on sentiment of expectations high prices will curb demand.

 Corn and soybean futures also slid as falling wheat prices led profit-taking, traders said.